nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

 layout: post
 permalink: /2006/04/30/how-to-optimize-subqueries-and-joins-in-mysql/
 ---
 I have written before about using joins instead of subqueries, especially for `NOT IN` queries, which can usually be rewritten as [exclusion joins][1] &#8212; sometimes with huge efficiency gains.
-In this article I&#8217;ll look more closely at the performance characteristics of a few queries I&#8217;ve optimized in MySQL 5.0.3.
-I&#8217;ll also show you some tricks you can use to get MySQL to optimize queries better when you know it&#8217;s being inefficient.
+In this article I'll look more closely at the performance characteristics of a few queries I've optimized in MySQL 5.0.3.
+I'll also show you some tricks you can use to get MySQL to optimize queries better when you know it's being inefficient.

 ### Updates in a join

 I wrote recently about the theoretical problems caused by `UPDATE` statements with `FROM` clauses ([Many-to-one problems in SQL][2]).
-This particular query shows the performance difference between a &#8220;correct&#8221; query and a &#8220;bad, nonstandard&#8221; query I wrote recently at work.
+This particular query shows the performance difference between a "correct" query and a "bad, nonstandard" query I wrote recently at work.

 The application for this query is to update a table with aggregated clicks per day from a table of click-tracking data for online advertising.
-I have pre-populated the `aggregate` table, with one row per ad per day, over the time period I&#8217;m interested in.
+I have pre-populated the `aggregate` table, with one row per ad per day, over the time period I'm interested in.
 I have a table called `tracking` that holds non-aggregated click data.
 Here are the simplified table structures:

 <pre>create table aggregate(
     day date not null,